Buuchia/CCS_blog/posts/hw_w8_AT2_project.md

 ![audio warning](/a2_matrix_rain/audio_warning.png)

-I want to the sound to remind of old video game, so I change the oscilliator type and the value of midi note, referring to [this midi sheet.](https://newt.phys.unsw.edu.au/jw/notes.html)
+I want to the sound to remind of old video games, so I change the oscilliator type and the value of midi note, referring to [this midi sheet.](https://newt.phys.unsw.edu.au/jw/notes.html)

 ```html